jsiegenthaler/hueget/README.md

 ```
 # Starting hueget as a Service
 Ideally hueget will run all the time.
 You need a tool to start hueget when your system restarts.
 On my raspberry pi, I use [pm2](https://github.com/Unitech/pm2) (Process Management Module).

+To startup pm2 running so it auto-starts on pi reboot, use this command and follow the instructions from pm2:
+$ pm2 startup

 To start hueget with pm2, and have it daemonized, monitored and kept alive forever:
 ```
 $ pm2 start /usr/local/lib/node_modules/hueget/hueget.js -- -i 192.168.0.101 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 3000